Arrowroot: History

+Uses

 Cultivation in Saint Vincent and the Grenadines

 Saint Vincent has a long history of arrowroot production.
-The industry started as the food and medicine of the Carib and Garifuna peoples, and developed to the status of a major export of St. Vincent during the period 1900 to 1965.
+The industry started as the food and medicine of the Carib and Garifuna peoples and developed to the status of a major export of St. Vincent during the period 1900 to 1965.
 It became an important commodity in colonial trade in the 1930s.
 As the sugar industry declined in the nineteenth century, cultivation of arrowroot was developed to fill the void.
 Since then, the area cultivated has declined steadily as other crops, particularly bananas, have gained wider acceptance by farmers.
 Evidence of its former importance is indicated by the ruins of the various magnificent 19th-century factories located in valleys on the St. Vincent mainland.

 Arrowroot cultivation is now concentrated on farms located north of the Rabacca River, particularly in the Owia area.
 This is also the area where the population of Carib descent is concentrated.
 In 1998/99, the industry produced 312000 lb of starch, about 3% of the peak level in the 1960s.

 In the past, the St. Vincent arrowroot industry played an important role in the economy of the island, contributing close to 50% of the country's foreign export earnings, and was the principal source of employment and income of the rural people from the 1930s to the 1960s.

 The plant is propagated from rhizomes and cultivation takes place at elevations up to 300 metres on the eastern and windward facing side of the highlands of St. Vincent.
 Cultivation covers an area of about 3,700 ha and some 80% of the crop is grown by small farmers.
 The arrowroot plant is very hardy and not very demanding in its requirements.
 St. Vincent, particularly the north-east coast, provides the ideal growing conditions for optimal yields: deep, well drained, slightly acidic soils and a hot, humid climate.
 Some farmers produce the crop by shifting cultivation on the cleared forested slopes.

 The harvesting season extends from October to May.
 On the larger estates, the harvesting of the rhizome usually proceeds from the base of a hill towards the top.
 Harvesting involves breaking off the rhizome from the shoot.
 Planting and harvesting are inter-related in that when the rhizomes are harvested the shoot is replanted at the same time.
-In St. Vincent, much use is made of rural unemployment and many women workers are involved in the various phases of operation.
+In St. Vincent, much use is made of rural unemployment, and many women workers are involved in the various phases of operation.
 Mechanical harvesters have recently been introduced, allowing faster arrowroot harvesting.

 Six factories process the island's arrowroot and large processing plants are located at Belle Vue and at Owia.